 Scam Warning: Phishing emails look legitimate and may use a stolen Twitch logo.
 These emails will link you to fake copycat sites created to steal your information.

 How to Protect Yourself: Check the actual “Reply-to” email from a sender and look at the hyperlinked URLs behind the “clickable” words in the email.
+If the links seem suspicious, then they are probably fake websites.

 Another important safety warning about Twitch is for parents.
 Encourage the children in your family to come to you with any safety concerns.
 Regularly ask them about their experience(s) using Twitch remind them not to give out personal information to other users (full name, school, etc.) to fellow users, even if they believe they are their age.
 They should also block anyone who makes them uncomfortable.